top of page

 — And why the “even”?

-Marisol, sporting an uneven haircut, points to it, and everyone giggles.
+Marisol, sporting an uneven haircut, points to it, ironically, and everyone giggles.
 Claire, with her very short, evenly cut hair, gestures to hers, and they all laugh.

 Marisol leans forward, speaking: